Katagawa94/katagawa94.github.io/docs/tools/just-the-docs.md

 # Configuring Just the Docs (Jekyll)

 This guide shows how to configure the Just the Docs theme for Jekyll using a single site configuration and clear code examples.
 It includes both gem-based and remote theme setups, plus navigation, search, analytics, and UI customizations.
+It is only needed when maintaining the documentation page.

 ## Quick start